Vogue Summer School NYC FAQ

 What should I bring to Vogue Summer School?

-What shouldn’t I bring to Vogue Summer School?
+What shouldn’t I bring to NYC Vogue Summer School?

-Students are not allowed to use or possess tobacco products, alcoholic beverages or unauthorized drugs or medication.
-Students who violate this policy will be subject to immediate dismissal.
+- Students who violate this policy will be subject to immediate dismissal

 Is there a particular dress code?

-• Accessories that could be dangerous or used as a weapon
+- Dangerous accessories or anything that could be used as a weapon

 Will students receive certificates for the program?

 Yes.
-All students that successfully complete the term in good standing will receive a digital certificate from Vogue Summer School.
+All students who complete the term in good standing will receive a digital certificate from Vogue Summer School.

 Will instructors provide feedback to students?